Litarhis/gaussn/README.md

 # gaussn

-A test project for simple Golang code.
+A test project for simple Go code.

 ### Gaussian Noise for png

-The code creates an executable that produces a PNG image with noise following the Gaussian Distribution
+The code creates an executable that produces a PNG image with noise, following the Gaussian Distribution

-##### Instrictions
+##### Instructions
 ```
 $ cd gaussn
 $ go build